-Critically praised as an ‘inspiring’ conductor with a ‘substantial future ahead of him’, Joe Davies is a Conductor based in the Midlands but working around the UK.
+Critically praised by Howard Skempton as an ‘inspiring’ conductor with a ‘substantial future ahead of him’, Joe Davies is a Conductor based in the Midlands but working around the UK.
 He is Musical Director of the Worcester Philharmonic Orchestra, Leamington Sinfonia, Midland Concert Orchestra, UKAC Proms Orchestra, Coventry & Warwickshire Youth Orchestra, and Ripieno Players, Artistic Director of the Cumbria Opera Group and CoMA East Midlands, and a Musical Director for Barricade Arts and SLAM Theatre.

 A Cumbrian-raised musician with a passion for bringing music to areas of rural isolation, Joe founded the Cumbria Opera Group in 2016 with the aim of bringing high-quality opera closer to the county.
-Joe’s opera credits with the group include Mozart's Così fan tutte, Handel’s Acis and Galatea, Bernstein's Trouble in Tahiti, Purcell’s Dido and Aeneas, and a new version of John Blow’s Venus and Adonis which Joe arranged and edited.
+Joe’s opera credits with the group include Mozart's Così fan tutte, Handel’s Acis and Galatea, Bernstein's Trouble in Tahiti, Purcell’s Dido and Aeneas, and John Blow’s Venus and Adonis.
 Joe served as Artistic Director of the inaugural Cumbria Opera Festival in 2021, involving artists such as Roderick Williams OBE and Joan Rodgers CBE.
 Joe’s other theatrical credits include serving as Musical Director for a production of Bernstein's Candide at the Oxford Playhouse.

 A keen composer and arranger, Joe’s comic operetta How to use a Washing Machine toured the UK in the Summer of 2019, and there have been recent performances of his arrangement of Clara Schumann Songs (part of her double centenary celebrations) and extracts from Berg’s Wozzeck.